FAQs

 What health and safety precautions do you have in place?

 I take the health and safety of you and your baby very seriously.
 As a mom of two little ones, I know how scary it can be to have strangers around your newborn!
-I am fully vaccinated and will contact you to reschedule if I am sick.
-When arriving at your home, the first thing I do is wash my hands.
-I am more than happy to wear a mask for the duration of your appointment if requested.
-I also wear gloves during the infant physical assessment and during any close-up breastfeeding adjustments.
+I am fully vaccinated, wash my hands upon arrival, and will wear a mask upon request.
+I also wear gloves during the infant physical assessment.
 If you have any questions or special requests to protect the health and safety of your infant, please don’t hesitate to ask!

 What if I need to cancel my appointment?